dasilvacontin/imgdye/README.md

 CanvasDye
 =========

-A simple function to tint PNG images.
+A simple function to tint PNG images using Javascript, very useful for projects/games using HTML5 Canvas.

 ```javascript